 The other thing we really like about On shoes is that they're generally really comfortable as soon as you take them out of the box ‚Äď we've found ourselves putting on the Cloud X for the gym in the morning and leaving them on all day.

-Whether you're a general runner, a fitness class lover or just like the day-to-day comfort offered from the various designs, it's a great piece of footwear for all your gym activities.
+Whether you're a general runner, a fitness class lover or just like the day-to-day comfort offered by the various designs, it's a great piece of footwear for all your gym activities.

 Aside from the eye-catching and popular design for the fashion-conscious, the Ultraboost technology was incredibly advanced when it launched, offering a high level of durability, boost cushioning and energy return.
 Since then the incremental developments to the design have seen the materials upgraded each time.

-The latest version, The Ultraboost 21, includes a new Torsion System in the midsole that's designed to increase forefoot bending stiffness by 15% for added responsiveness, 6% more Boost capsules and it's made Adidas's Primeblue material, a recycled technology that includes recycled Parley Ocean Plastic.
+The Ultraboost 22 includes a Torsion System in the midsole that's designed to increase forefoot bending stiffness for added responsiveness, 6% more Boost capsules and it's made from Adidas's Primeblue material, a recycled technology that includes recycled Parley Ocean Plastic.

 The result is an extremely comfortable, cushioned shoe that offers a high level of energy turn, all of which means it's a great option for any gym activity.
 You can also pick up the earlier versions of the Ultraboost shoe significantly cheaper if you're on a budget.